sircharlo/meeting-media-manager/README.md

 ## Additional steps for macOS users to open the app without errors

 If M³ won't open and displays an error like _“The app is damaged and can't be opened”_ or _“The app is damaged and can't be opened.
-You should move it to the Trash”_, follow these steps in Terminal (adjust the path as needed):
+You should move it to the Trash”_, you can try to resolve this by running the following commands in Terminal, one by one (adjust the path as needed):

 ```bash
 codesign --force --deep --sign - "/Applications/Meeting Media Manager.app"